Tenure/Tenure-Track Positions

 The Mathematics Department seeks to hire two or more postdoctoral fellows: 1) Michael Brin postdoctoral fellows; and 2) Sergei Novikov postdoctoral fellows.
 The teaching load is 1+1 for the Brin postdocs and 1+2 for the Novikov postdocs but with a teaching reduction of one course in the first year.
 The salary is the same for both the Brin and Novikov postdocs.
 The University of Maryland offers significant resources for career and professional development.

-The appointments will begin in August 2032 or later.
+The appointments will preferably begin in August 2024.
 The initial appointments are for two years, with a possible renewal for a third year.
 The department seeks outstanding candidates working in any field of mathematics or statistics.
-The successful applicant will have received a Ph.D. in mathematics or statistics by August 1, 2023, and not earlier than 2020.
-Preference is given to new PhDs.
+The successful applicant will have received a Ph.D. in mathematics or statistics by August 1, 2024, and not earlier than 2022.
+Strong preference is given to new PhDs.
 Accomplished credentials are required in both research and teaching.
-For best consideration, all application materials should be received by November 1, 2022.
+Letter references for the applicants must include one letter that addresses teaching.
+For best consideration, all application materials should be received by November 1, 2023.

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs, and activities, and admissions.